jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 This term I took cs488 (graphics), cs343 (concurrency), and cs456 (networks).
 Just those three threw me for a loop.
 I wanted to do at least one of the big 3, because it was a long enough journey to reach the upper year cs electives.
 I wanted to challenge myself.
 It was challenging, but graphics is probably the easiest of the big 3 (cs444 compilers, and cs452 trains being the other two).
 I still recommend people taking it for a challenge even if you most likely will never be making a ray tracer or using OpenGL on a low level in your full time work.
 Continuously push yourself.

 Concurrency (cs343) was also a valuable course.
 It is in micro c++, Peter Buhr's custom C++ with concurrency.
 I really liked the course.
 The blog that sparked my interest in it?
-Robert Elder's blog [link](http://www.robertelder.ca/my-uw-journey/) You will most likely never use micro c++ on the job, but the concurrency concepts challenge you in a similar way to full time.
+Robert Elder's blog [link](http://www.robertelder.ca/my-uw-journey/).
+You will most likely never use micro c++ on the job, but the concurrency concepts challenge you in a similar way to full time.
 You are given assignment specs 4-5 pages long and you need to decipher the information and do the assignments.
 Details are sometimes murky, you need to clarify things, but that is software engineering once you delve more into it.

 Networks was just simple and solid.
 Not too much happening but that was probably a good thing with graphics and concurrency taking most of my time.

-In terms of hackathons I only attended PennApps XVIII and MHacks 11.
+I only attended PennApps XVIII and MHacks 11 this term.
+I did want to focus more on interviewing and less on hackathons.
 {% include photo.html img="/my-story/pictures/f18/0.JPG" size="45%" caption="Skating again at PennApps" %}

 {% include photo2.html img1="/my-story/pictures/f18/1.JPG" img2="/my-story/pictures/f18/2.JPG" caption="Mhacks Auditorium and Food at Mhacks 11" %}

 {% include photo.html img="/my-story/pictures/f18/3.JPG" size="55%" caption="Alex and I at Mhacks 11.
 We teamed at MhacksX and both interned at Okta over the summer.
 He was at the SF office and I was at the Toronto office.
 Our team also won at the Okta intern hackathon." %}

-{% include photo.html img="/my-story/pictures/f18/4.JPG" size="55%" caption="Riding Bird scooters around Ann Arbor.
-Bird Scooter (before I was subsequently banned for not having a driver's license)" %}
+{% include photo2.html img1="/my-story/pictures/f18/4.JPG" img2="/my-story/pictures/f18/5.JPG" caption="Riding Bird scooters around Ann Arbor.
+Bird Scooter (before I was subsequently banned for not having a driver's license) and UMichigan shirt saying 'Respect is earned'." %}

-{% include photo.html img="/my-story/pictures/f18/5.JPG" size="45%" caption="UMichigan shirt motto" %}

 I was also interviewing at this time.
 I wanted to get a summer 2019 internship preferably in the states.
 So I applied externally since I did not have WaterlooWorks access until Winter 2019.
 None of my interviews worked out.
 One interview I had to fly out to London, England for an onsite (which I unfortunately failed) in the last few weeks of the term when the final projects for graphics, concurrency, and networks were all due.
 I would have loved to stay longer in London, but time did not allow me.
 (I spent less than 24 hours in London.
 This includes sleep hours and the interview time)

-{% include photo.html img="/my-story/pictures/f18/6.JPG" size="60%" caption="Flying to London" %}

-{% include photo.html img="/my-story/pictures/f18/7.JPG" size="60%" caption="London streets" %}
+{% include photo2.html img1="/my-story/pictures/f18/7.JPG" img2="/my-story/pictures/f18/8.JPG" caption="London streets and Improbable Office." %}

-{% include photo.html img="/my-story/pictures/f18/8.JPG" size="60%" caption="Improbable office" %}

-{% include photo.html img="/my-story/pictures/f18/9.JPG" size="45%" caption="Metro sign in London" %}

-{% include photo.html img="/my-story/pictures/f18/10.JPG" size="60%" caption="Liverpool Street Station" %}
+{% include photo.html img="/my-story/pictures/f18/10.JPG" size="80%" caption="Liverpool Street Station" %}

-{% include photo.html img="/my-story/pictures/f18/11.JPG" size="60%" caption="Flying back to Canada" %}

 After this term I had completed ALL my course requirements for the Bachelor of CS.
 Luckily I did not fail graphics because it was a intensive course.
 The ray tracer demanded more time than I gave it with the interviews going on and the cs 343.

-{% include photo.html img="/my-story/pictures/f18/13.JPG" size="40%" caption="I also got to try out Lime scooters for the pilot in Waterloo" %}
+{% include photo.html img="/my-story/pictures/f18/13.JPG" size="50%" caption="I also got to try out Lime scooters for the pilot in Waterloo" %}

-{% include photo.html img="/my-story/pictures/f18/14.JPG" size="50%" caption="It got snowy one day" %}
+{% include photo.html img="/my-story/pictures/f18/14.JPG" size="70%" caption="Snowstorm in Waterloo." %}

-{% include photo.html img="/my-story/pictures/f18/15.JPG" size="50%" caption="I was winding down playing melee competitively but I went to one last tournament at Crossroads near Laurier.
+{% include photo.html img="/my-story/pictures/f18/15.JPG" size="60%" caption="I was no longer playing melee competitively (I had never gone to many tournaments) but I went to one last tournament at Crossroads near Laurier.
 I placed 9th out of 13 people.
-Hilariously this may be my best placing ever at an official tournament." %}
+Despite that sounding like a bad placing, hilariously this may be my best placing ever at an official tournament." %}

 {% include photo.html img="/my-story/pictures/f18/16.JPG" size="50%" caption="TnT opened in Waterloo and I lined up opening day.
 They had some good Taiyaki." %}

 ## Winter 2019

 This term I took cs454 (distributed systems), econ212 (game theory), and co353 (computational discrete optimization).
 I took distributed out of interest, econ212 for fun, and co353 to finish my combinatorics minor.
-I liked econ212 cause you play game and test out your game theory strategies.
+I liked econ212 cause you play games and test out your game theory strategies.
 I did much better in cs454 compared to cs350 despite it being similar working at the OS level.
 This time I did the assignments and didn't skip and to go to hackathons.

 {% include photo.html img="/my-story/pictures/w19/1.JPG" size="60%" caption="I attended one of Dave Tompkin's Reddit meet ups!
 I've been meaning to attend one for a while but I was never in Waterloo at the time.
 I'm not a reddit celebrity but I met a few notable names in person." %}